-Since the establishment of the ACO Group, the backbone of the company's growth has been designing, manufacturing and development of drainage products and systems.
-The wide range of ACO products has enabled the ACO Group to deliver services and solutions in accordance with the customer's needs.
+Initially focused on building materials, since the 1960s the backbone of the company's growth turned to be designing, manufacturing and developing drainage products and systems.
+The wide range of ACO Group products' portfolio has enabled us to deliver services and solutions in accordance with our customer's needs.

-ACO Nordic group A/S has 100% shareholdings on several companies in Denmark, Sweden, Norway, Finland, the Baltic republics and Poland and It's own shares are 100% ownership of the Ahlmann family through the ACO group holding (see table 1 in the appendix area for full legal structure).
+ACO Nordic group A/S has 100% shareholdings on several companies in Denmark, Sweden, Norway, Finland, the Baltic republics and Poland and Its own shares are 100% ownership of the Ahlmann family through the ACO group holding (see table 1 in the appendix area for full legal structure).
 All of them have the legal form of limited liability companies.
-In the map here below, the location of the different offices and factories is indicated.
+In the map here besides, the location of the different offices and factories is indicated.

-The headquarters of the "Nordic subgroup" are placed in Ringsted, Denmark, which holds the managerial responsibility over all the companies owned by the ACO Nordic Group A/S, except the 2 factories in the north of Denmark (Hvidbjerg and Nors), but including ACO Elementy Budowlane Sp. z o.o. the Polish affiliate, which is legally owned directly by the ACO Group holding.
+The headquarters of the "Nordic subgroup" are placed in Ringsted, Denmark, which holds the managerial responsibility over all the companies owned by the ACO Nordic Group A/S, except the 2 factories in the north of Denmark (Hvidbjerg and Nors).
+On the other hand, it has managerial responsibilities in ACO Elementy Budowlane Sp. z o.o. the ACO affiliate in Poland despite not being its shareholder.